 8. MUTTERERALM

-While Nordkette rises steeply above Innsbruck to the north, Muttereralm is an area of gentler slopes to the southwest.
-It offers great easy and intermediate skiing in winter, and an excellent network of mountain biking trails in summer.
+While Nordkette rises steeply above Innsbruck to the north, Muttereralm is an area of gentler slopes to the southwest of Innsbruck.
+It offers easy and intermediate winter skiing and an excellent network of mountain biking trails in summer.

-At the top, there are numerous activities you can try.
+At the top, there are numerous outdoor activities you can try.

 If you decide to head down via the Mountain Bikes or Carts, make sure you have lunch at Muttereralm Restaurant at the top first.